William Marwood: Legacy

-William Marwood influenced James Berry, a retired police officer and friend to take up the role of hangman.
+William Marwood influenced James Berry, a retired police officer and friend, to take up the role of hangman.
 During his time Berry improved upon William Marwood's technique of the long drop.

 Marwood was one of two executioners to give their name to the character of the hangman in the British Punch and Judy puppet show (Jack Ketch being the better known one).

-In Marwood's time there was a popular saying which went:
+In Marwood's time there was a popular quip as follows: